Do you remember how to play MASH?

 Long.
 Live.
 MASH.

-So one day, I decided to play it with my 4 year old.
+So one day, I decided to teach my 4 year old how to play MASH.
 And she loved it.
 And surprise surprise, I loved it, too.

 We laughed until we cried, and weeks later she asked me, “Remember when I lived in a mansion, but I only ate bread with butter and slept on a mattress outside?!”
 That’s comedic genius for a 4 year old.